pfunks/TCTest/test_faq.md

 You can also view the same information for other users by clicking on their account name to visit their profile.

-## How do I view my account?
+## Where do I find my wallet?

-You can see your account by clicking on the avatar icon in the top-right corner of the screen.
-(Insert Icon)
+There is a link to your wallet on your account page.

 ## What information is show in my profile?